 - Recoverable draw: With a recoverable draw, the sales rep eventually brings in enough commission to repay their advance.
 If the commission is more than the initial draw, the rep gets the overage.
 If it’s less than the draw, the employee is guaranteed the original advance.

 - Non-recoverable draw: Non-recoverable draws occur when a sales rep doesn’t earn enough commission to cover their draw amount.
 The rep typically gets to keep their advance, but this may spell an end to future draws.

 How you choose to include a commission draw in your compensation package depends on your goal.
-Some companies use it to incentivize new hires.
+Some companies use it to incentivize new hires throughout their sales onboarding.
 Others offer draws on a short-term basis during a transitional period.
 By flattening the payments out over several paychecks, it can also help make payroll much more predictable for those responsible for paychecks.

 There are several scenarios that might make sense to ask for or offer sales compensation before a commission is due.
 Helping out when times are tough can shield reps during changes within the company and prevent quality employees from leaving.

 A career in sales can be rewarding, but success doesn’t happen overnight.
 In fact, some experts say it can take as long as two to three years for a new rep to hit quota regularly.
 It takes time to learn the ropes and build up a client list.
 Once reps establish a routine and a rhythm, it’s easier to anticipate and plan for slow periods.
 In the beginning, though, a few down weeks or a subpar month can be devastating to their bank account.

 A big project takes longer than expected to close

 There’s a big deal pending, and someone on your team is about to get a check for a near-record amount.
 There’s just one problem.
 They’ve worked like crazy for three months to get from point A to Payday.
 Now the client’s net 30 terms mean they still have another few weeks before they have to settle their account.